How to visit Dry Tortugas National Park

 A guide to Dry Tortugas National Park

 Let’s get to this guide on how to visit Dry Tortugas National Park, including Dry Tortugas FAQ.
 A Dry Tortugas Day Trip is a must if you’re visiting Key West.
-But first, you’ll have to know how to get there and how to spend your time once you reach Dry Tortugas National Park.

 Where is Dry Tortugas National Park Located?

 The first question in this guide to how to visit Dry Tortugas National Park is just where is it?!
-The Dry Tortugas are located near the Florida Keys.
+Dry Tortugas are located near the Florida Keys.

 When Was Dry Tortugas National Park Founded?

 This national park was founded on October 26, 1992.
 This park, as well as the Everglades, form the UNESCO Everglades and Dry Tortugas Biosphere Reserve.
 If you’ve visited Everglades National Park, you know the two parks could not be more different.
-Each is unique and worth a visit during your Florida vacation, if possible.

 What is the history of Dry Tortugas National Park?

-Fort Jefferson was built in the mid-1800s to protect the United States’ gateway to the Gulf of Mexico.
+Fort Jefferson was built in the mid-1800s to protect the United States gateway to the Gulf of Mexico.
 It was created to protect a lucrative shipping channel.
 Although it is massive, it was technically never finished.
 The occasionally rough seas (mixed with shallow waters and coral reefs) were also home to many shipwrecks.

-A lighthouse was constructed on Garden Key in 1825 and Loggerhead Key in 1858 to warn ships of the reefs and shallow waters.
+Lighthouses were constructed on Garden Key in 1825 and Loggerhead Key in 1858 to warn ships of the reefs and shallow waters.

 If you love lighthouses and want to learn more about them, check out The Ultimate List of Florida Lighthouses.